Is Soap2Day Legal? Risks, Shutdown, and Safer Alternatives

 Is it illegal to just visit a Soap2Day clone without playing anything?

 Visiting is not itself infringement in most jurisdictions.
 The risk starts when the player loads a stream or when the page drops malware via a drive-by download.
-In our March 12, 2026 testing on a clean Windows 11 laptop, two of the four clones triggered a notification prompt within 10 seconds, and one served a fake Windows Defender warning.
+On a clean Windows 11 laptop, these clones routinely trigger a notification prompt within 10 seconds, and some serve a fake Windows Defender warning.
 Even passive page loads fingerprint your browser and harvest your IP, so closing the tab on sight is correct.

 Did Soap2Day really shut down, or did it just rebrand?